 - Wolverine's stage in Marvel Super Heroes is a bridge over a canyon in Alaska, with a waterfall in the background.
 At the start of Round 2, the ropes supporting it snap, and it falls into the gap, smashing to pieces at the end of the match.
 The winner stands on a rock for the Victory Pose; the loser is washed away.

-- Subverted in Super Smash Bros.
-Brawl: the Fire Emblem stage has a portion where the floor falls out from under you and everyone seems to be falling into the basement.
+- The Fire Emblem stage "Castle Siege" has a portion where the floor falls out from under you and everyone seems to be falling into the basement.
 However, the floor is still there, just invisible (characters walk on it like any other platform).

-- Similarly subverted on Final Destination, which starts in space, goes through re-entry, and ultimately looks like it's on a colision course for the ground, before it whites out and starts over.
-Interestingly enough the white out happens at exactly 5 minutes, which is how long you have to beat the boss fight, implying that you did crash.
+- Similarly subverted on Brawl's Final Destination, which starts in space, goes through re-entry, and ultimately looks like it's on a collision course for the ground, before it whites out and starts over.
+Interestingly enough, the white out happens at exactly 5 minutes, which is how long you have to beat the boss fight, implying that you did crash.

-- The first fight against Meta Ridley in Metroid Prime 3.
+- The first fight against Meta Ridley in Metroid Prime 3: Corruption.
 Though in this case, both Samus and Ridley appear doomed when the floor gives out — Samus can't fly, and the tunnel is too small for Ridley to spread his wings.
 Ridley doing this may be a case of Taking You with Me, but defeating Ridley lets Rundas fly down and save Samus.
 Ridley himself, however, doesn't die, as usual.
+Interestingly, there is actually a 'bottom' and you must defeat Ridley before your altitude reaches zero (which isn't the ground in this case, but the planet's core).

 - One of the hardest levels in No One Lives Forever involves you jumping out of a plane just before it explodes and fighting H.A.R.M. mooks as you fall.
 They have parachutes, you don't.
 If you don't manage to steal a parachute from one of them before a predetermined time, you fall into a barn and die.
 Especially frustrating since there's only specific Mook who gets close enough to take his parachute, and if you (quite understandably) shoot him you're fucked.